-3 Policy Background
+3. Policy background

 NZ's ECE sector has undergone a significant transformation over the last century, including both policy shifts and changes in the social, economic and cultural landscape.
-In the first half of the twentieth century, women were encouraged to assume their responsibilities as mothers "at home" (May, 2002).
+In the first half of the twentieth century, women were encouraged to assume their responsibilities as mothers 'at home' (May, 2002).
 This perspective was reinforced by social policies and public perceptions.
 During the 1960s and 1970s the perceived role of women slowly began to change as more women entered the workforce.
 In 1986 there was a major overhaul of the childcare sector as the government integrated all ECE services under the Ministry of Education (Meade & Podmore, 2002).
 This step provided the necessary regulatory framework for the ECE sector.
 In 1988 the entire education system was reviewed and the 'Before Five' report was launched.
-Based on the recommendations within this report, the government introduced bulk funding for ECE services of \$2.25 per hour for up to 30 hours per week for children over two years old.
+Based on the recommendations within this report, the government introduced bulk funding for ECE services of \$2.25 per hour for up to 30 h per week for children over two years old.

-The ECE reform at the center of this study was announced in 2004 by the Minister of Finance in his budget speech to parliament.
-The new program was a shift from a per-hour subsidy to a 20-hours-free approach and was to be implemented in 2007 for all three- and four-year-olds in teacher-led services across the country.
+The ECE reform at the centre of this study was announced in 2004 by the Minister of Finance in his budget speech to parliament.
+The new programme was a shift from a per-hour subsidy to a 20-hours-free approach and was to be implemented in 2007 for all three- and four-year-olds in teacher-led services across the country.
 This marked a major increase in public funding for ECE and was therefore deemed a substantial policy shift, particularly towards increasing ECE accessibility for all families.
-When implemented in July 2007, the policy covered up to 6 hours
+When implemented in July 2007, the policy covered up to 6 h free ECE per day, for up to 20 h free per week (May, 2002).